-I don’t know why we’ve taken so long to get round to going – it’s only a few stops away from us on the train.
+I don’t know why we’ve taken so long to get round to going – it’s only a few stops away from where we live on the train.
 Being on a Sunday, it’s perfect for us because we’re always busy with horses or nights out on Saturdays.
 So we finally got round to going to the one in August and it was brilliant.
 I do love a market, but it’s hard to find a good’un.
 Food ones are a bit boring once you’ve actually eaten and they’re often overrun with screaming children, which I am allergic to.
 Vintage/craft ones are frequently full of old junk and someone’s hideous homemade Celtic jewellery.
 You end up wandering round and never actually buying anything.
-The Treacle Market is the opposite of this situation – we came home with loads of actually nice stuff and had a really lovely day.
+The Macclesfield Treacle Market is the opposite of this situation – we came home with loads of actually nice stuff and had a really lovely day.

 And Macclesfield itself turned out to be really good too.
-It’s not somewhere we know very well, even though it’s so close to where we live now.
+It’s not somewhere I know very well, even though it’s so close to where we live now.
 It’s really pretty and has lots of places to eat and drink, so it’s a good place to wander round when you’ve wrung the market dry too.
 We’ve already planned to go back to try a Scandinavian restaurant we had our eye on and I want to take my mum to the market.
 That’s how good it was.

 Macclesfield train station is pretty central.
 When you walk out of the station, head up towards the hill.
 Look for signs to the market place.
 It’s a short walk and you can get an idea of the town.
 Some of the little cobbled streets are really pretty.